patatetom/ZFF/zffmountOnWindows/README.md

 ## use `zffmount`

 > [!NOTE]
-> get direct access to the `ZFF` container :
+> with « direct » access to the `ZFF` container.<br :>
-> access through Windows (drive letter) is not acceptable given the poor speed.
+> access through Windows (mounted drive letter) is not acceptable given the poor speed.

 ```powershell
 # in administrator PowerShell console